jfdnc/tonic-chat/README.md

 # Tonic Chat

-A real-time chat application using gRPC (Tonic) and Tokio with bidirectional streaming.
+A simple chat application built with Rust, gRPC, and Tonic.

 ## Prerequisites